-A key point to the lead-acid batteries is that they are 99% recyclable, while lithium-ion batteries are recycled at a rate of 5%.
+Lead acid batteries are the most widely used energy storage system in the world due to their proven safety, performance, low cost, and excellent recycling capabilities.
+A key point to the lead-acid batteries is that they are 90+% recyclable, while lithium-ion batteries are recycled at a very low rate of around 5%.

 What kind of support does RoseWater offer?

-The Hub is set up to deliver whatever messages needed, including alerts to the end user, the installer and even ourselves.
+The Hub is set up to deliver whatever messages are needed, including alerts to the end-user, the installer, and even us.
 When the batteries begin running low the Hub will also begin beeping.

 When was the first Hub installed, how long has it been around?